Avid Helps Dolby Introduce Dolby Atmos to Audio Pros and Audiences

 Dolby Atmos hits the big screen

-Avid’s and Dolby’s efforts to ensure the most efficient workflow, seamless interoperation, and a dynamic audio experience have paid off big time for filmmakers and audio pros.
-In the short time since its introduction, Dolby Atmos has been used on some of the highest profile films of 2012 and 2013.
+The efficient workflow, seamless interoperation, and dynamic audio experience have paid off big time for filmmakers and audio pros.
+In the short time since its introduction, Dolby Atmos has been used on some of the highest profile films of the past several years.
 Within one year of launch, over 40 titles globally have featured or will be released with Dolby Atmos sound.
-In addition, approximately 200 screens globally have installed Dolby Atmos systems worldwide, with many more expected in the later half of 2013 and beyond.
+In addition, approximately 200 screens globally have installed Dolby Atmos systems worldwide, with many more expected.

-In addition to these, there are currently over 20 post-production facilities around the globe equipped with the Pro Tools/Dolby Atmos workflow—including Park Road Post, Warner Bros, Technicolor at Paramount, Pinewood Studios, and Todd-AO—with more expected to offer this new level of surround sound soon.
+In addition to these films, there are currently over 20 post-production facilities around the globe equipped with the Pro Tools/Dolby Atmos workflow—including Park Road Post, Warner Bros, Technicolor at Paramount, Pinewood Studios, and Todd-AO—with more expected to offer this new level of surround sound soon.

-Provide an easy way for filmmakers and audio post professionals to integrate the new Dolby Atmos technology into their projects without changing workflows or disrupting the production schedule.
+Provide an easy way for filmmakers and audio post professionals to integrate the new Dolby Atmos technology into their projects without changing established workflows or disrupting production schedules.

-Avid worked with Dolby to integrate Dolby Atmos directly into the Pro Tools workflow as an AAX plug-in, enabling mixers to create and control both surround and Dolby Atmos mixes right from Pro Tools and an Avid Pro Mixing console or control surface.
+Avid worked with Dolby to integrate Dolby Atmos directly into the Pro Tools workflow as an AAX plug-in.